Accelerated Instruction (HB 4545)

 What is an Accelerated Learning Committee?

-An accelerated learning committee includes the parent, teacher, principal or designee working in partnership to develop an instructional plan and monitor progress for any student who scores in the “Did Not Meet” category on a STAAR assessment or did not take the STAAR or EOC assessment in grade 3, 5, or 8 in math or reading.
+An Accelerated Learning Committee includes the parent, teacher, principal or designee working in partnership to develop an instructional plan and monitor progress for any student who scores in the “Did Not Meet” category on a STAAR assessment or did not take the STAAR or EOC assessment in grade 3, 5, or 8 in math or reading.
+This will also be for students in grades 4, 6, or 9 that have failed to meet minimum passing standards for 2 years consecutively.

 How can I view my child’s STAAR Results?